abhi16180/Sort/README.md

 # sort

-This app sorts words in a given strings into dictionary order i.e lexicographic order.
+This app sorts words in a given sentence into dictionary order i.e lexicographic order.

 ## Getting Started